 - Smoking Cessation: There is a strong connection between smoking cessation and improvements in sleep apnea.

-The use of breathing machines such as CPAP or BiPAP allow air to be pushed into the airway to maintain a normal flow of oxygen and carbon dioxide.
+The use of breathing machines such as CPAP or BiPAP allows air to be pushed into the airway to maintain a normal flow of oxygen and carbon dioxide.
 The use of sleep apnea machines with sleep apnea masks can be highly effective and reduce the risk of other complications from oxygen loss or CO2 buildup.

 These devices are designed to control the tongue or jaw and prevent airflow blockage.
 This may be an effective treatment for mild sleep apnea as well as to address issues with snoring.

 When sleep apnea is caused by physical abnormalities in the airway and when other devices are not effective, surgery may be considered as part of an overall treatment plan.
-Surgery is not the first solution, but in some cases it may be the best solution.
+Surgery is not the first solution, but in some cases, it may be the best solution.
 Surgery can remove excess tissue as well as tonsils, adenoids, and polyps.